Update - Phase 2: Rebuild (5 June)

 About the Project

-We’re upgrading a section of Seacliffe Avenue, between Wiscombe Street and Montgomery Avenue to make it stronger, safer and ready for future growth in Belmont, as part of our Summer Road Reno regular road maintenance programme.
+We’re upgrading a section of Seacliffe Avenue, between Winscombe Street and Montgomery Avenue to make it stronger, safer and ready for future growth in Belmont, as part of our Summer Road Reno regular road maintenance programme.

 - This upgrade is more than just a new road surface – it’s an investment in the future of Takapuna.